alberttwong/onehouse-demos/hudi-spark-minio-trino/README.md

 For this demonstration, we'll be using Hudi 0.15 and Spark 3.4.
 You can easily adapt these instructions to other versions by modifying the libraries you download.
 In addition, we will be deploying Apache Hudi in a S3-based data lakehouse environment and using Spark and SQL query engine tools like Trino to query the data in the data lakehouse.

+To ensure clarity and understanding, we'll provide a detailed explanation of each step involved in the process.

 ### Spark 3 Support Matrix
 | Hudi            | Supported Spark 3 version                                |
 | --------------- | -------------------------------------------------------- |